metareflection/www-research/collapsing/index.md

 semantics -- a Python interpreter may dynamically load performance instrumentation for certain functions mid-flight.

-There *is* a way out.
+We propose a way out.
 Via staged programming and specialization, we can *collapse* this tower into one program, operating under one semantics.

 Our goals are twofold: